-Sellers of handguns (other than manufacturers selling to bona fide wholesalers or retailers, or wholesalers selling to a bona fide retailer), are also required to keep a register of all firearms they sell or transfer.2 The register must contain the date of the sale or gift, the name, address, age and occupation of the person to whom the gun was sold or given, the price of the gun, the kind, description and number of the weapon, and the purpose for which it was obtained.3 Such sellers are required to produce the register for inspection, upon the demand of a peace officer, and allow the officer to inspect the register and all stock on hand.4
+Sellers of handguns (or other firearms small enough to be concealed upon the person) are also generally required to keep a register of all firearms they sell or transfer.5 The register must contain the date of the sale or gift, the name, address, age and occupation of the person to whom the gun was sold or given, the price of the gun, the kind, description and number of the weapon, and the purpose for which it was obtained.6 Such sellers are required to produce the register for inspection, upon the demand of a peace officer, and allow the officer to inspect the register and all stock on hand.7

 - 430 Ill.
 Comp.
 Stat.
 65/3(b).

 - 720 Ill.
 Comp.
 Stat.
 5/24-4(a).